Finding Significant Fourier Coefficients: Clarifications, Simplifications, Applications and Limitations: Preliminaries

-The main result of this subject (see Theorem~\ref{thm_sft_algo} below) is that there is a randomised, polynomial-time algorithm to compute a sparse approximation $f|_\Gamma$ to a concentrated function in the query access model.
-In other words, concentrated functions are learnable in polynomial time.
+The main result of this subject (see Theorem~\ref{thm_sft_algo} below) is that there is a randomised polynomial-time algorithm to compute a sparse approximation $f|_\Gamma$ to a concentrated function in the query access model.
+In other words, concentrated functions admit a polynomial-time learning algorithm in the query access model.